Poramon

 Poramon is a 2013 Bangladeshi Bengali romantic drama film directed by Jakir Hossain Raju and written by Farzana.
 It was distributed by Jaaz Multimedia.
 It stars Symon Sadik and Mahiya Mahi.
 A stand alone sequel Poramon 2 was released on 16 June 2018.
+It is officially remake of 2010 Tamil film Mynaa, directed by Prabhu Solomon.

 Plot

 'Sujon' is a reckless boy of 'Sundorpur'.
 But his father becomes addicted to gambling, which changes his life.
 He started working as a helper of "Chander Gari".
 There he meets 'Pori' and in time they fall in love.
 But Pori's mother is not happy about this and she fixes Pori's marriage elsewhere, which upsets Sujon greatly.
 He becomes furious and destroys Pori's mother's cake shop.
 Pori's mother tries to kill Sujon with a sharp weapon but the villagers stop her.
 So Pori's mother files a complaint with the police against Sujon who is arrested.
 The police officer Abid likes him which makes it easy for Sujon to flee from the station.
 Sujon goes to stop the wedding and escape into the forest with Pori.
 Abid starts to look for them.
 But in one situation Sujon rescues Abid from danger and saves Abid's life.
 So Abid promises to make their marriage happen.